 - Some credit cards give you access to your free credit score and other tools for monitoring your spending and credit.
-For example, Chase’s Credit Journey includes a free credit score that refreshes weekly, alerts whenever there are important changes to your credit report, and provides a credit score simulator that shows you how things like paying off debt can change your credit score.
+For example, Chase’s Credit Journey includes a free credit score that refreshes weekly, alerts about important changes to your credit report, and a credit score simulator showing you how things like paying off debt can change your credit score.
 This tool is free for anyone to use, but you may be more likely to use it if you’ve got an account.

 - As with other types of credit cards, if you make on-time payments every month while maintaining low balances on your cards, the card can help you improve your credit score.

 - A credit card can give you some flexibility.
 If you have an unexpected expense and your emergency savings fund won't cover it, you could charge it to your card.
 A rewards card can also come in handy if you’re renting a car.
 It can save you from having to put down a hefty deposit and meet other requirements if you pay with a debit card.

 - Credit cards offer greater protection against liability for fraudulent charges compared to debit cards.
 For example, you’re only responsible for $50 in fraudulent charges at most with a credit card, while your liability for fraudulent debit card purchases may be unlimited, depending on when the fraud is reported.